Building Halal Passive Income With Dividend Stocks

 - Johnson & Johnson: 60+ years of consecutive dividend increases

-- Procter & Gamble: 67 years of consecutive dividend increases
+- Procter & Gamble: 70 consecutive annual dividend increases as announced in April 2026

 - Microsoft: Steady dividend growth since 2003